jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 * If one wrote ``5/9``, since both ``5`` and ``9`` are integers, it will do integer division
 * Since integers do not have decimal values, it truncates the decimal off --- ``5/9 = 0``

-    * In reality, we know it is 0.55555555555, but we are ditching everything after the decimal point
+    * In reality, although it is 0.55555555555, everything after the decimal point is truncated

 * This integer division functionality is more typical